JimJammer88/ContinuousControl/Report.md

 N_TIMESTEP | Number of timesteps between learning from experiences | 20
 N_GRAD_UPDATE| Number of updates performed every N_TIMESTEPS | 10
-MU | Drift parameter of the OU process used to add noise to the actions | 0 THETA | Speed paramaeter of the OU process used to add noise to the actions | 0.15 SIGMA | Volatility parameter of the OU procc used to add noise to the actions | 0.2
+MU | Drift parameter of the OU process used to add noise to the actions | 0 THETA | Speed parameter of the OU process used to add noise to the actions | 0.15 SIGMA | Volatility parameter of the OU process used to add noise to the actions | 0.2

 ## Results